chinmaynema/chinmaynema.github.io/_posts/2019-08-19-Gandikota.md

 ---
 layout: post
 title: Gandikota (2 days, 1 night | 2 people)
-tags: [hills, hiking, trekking, roadtrip, kayak, archaeology, history]
+tags: [hills, hiking, trekking, roadtrip, kayaking, archaeology, history]
 featured_image_thumbnail: Grand Canyon of India
 featured_image: assets/images/posts/gandikota/Gandikota Cover.jpg
 featured: true
 hidden: false
 ---

 Gandikota, popularly known as the Grand Canyon of India, is surprisingly not that popular!
+Its unique terrain makes it a one-of-a-kind place in India.
+This, clubbed with the amazing camping experience, make it a real hidden gem.
+Unless you have already been to the Grand Canyon in the USA, I would definitely recommend you to visit Gandikota.
+The more I heard or read about it, the more I wanted to go there, and finally in August'19, a friend and I planned a weekend trip to Gandikota.

 ## Duration and Time of Visit
 2 days, 1 night<br>